Emergency Procedures - Frequently Asked Questions

 What happens if the threat is outside the building?

-Emergency guidelines regarding the procedure formerly known as “lock-in” — when the risk is outside the building — have also changed slightly.
-The new procedure is now referred to as “secure the building.”
+When the risk is outside the building — the procedure is now referred to as “secure the building.”

 Staff members at the location of an incident are now able to take appropriate action to keep students safe who may be around or near their building when an emergency is called.
-This may include keeping a building open for a few minutes while students and staff who are in the immediate area enter.
+This may include allowing students and staff nearby to re-enter.

 The same procedures apply as before regarding leaving a building once it has been secured: once inside a building, those inside may not leave the building until security has deemed it safe to do so.